 Join-Ask-Share with HANDS in Autism® : Open Office Hours

-Join us online for a question and answer session on Tuesday or Thursday, from 3:30-5:00pm EST. Email email@example.com for more information.
-Join online via ZOOM one week before the session you want to join.
+Join us online for a question and answer session on Tuesday or Thursday, from 3:30-5:00pm EST. Email firstname.lastname@example.org for more information.
+Register online via ZOOM one week before the session you want to join.

 If you are interested as a business, IU Health, IUPUI, IU School of Medicine or other partnering site, feel free to e-mail Drs.
 Swiezy and Neal at email@example.com with expressed interests to learn more.